NAFA WeChat Account

 School of Design & Media

-Diploma in Graphic Communication
+Diploma in Design Communication and Strategy

-Diploma in Illustration Design with Animation
+Diploma in Digital Illustration and Narrative

-Diploma in Screen Media
+Diploma in Media Experience and Innovation

 School of Fashion Studies

-Diploma in Fashion Design
+Diploma in Fashion

 School of Fine Art